 The Peacemakers: India and the Quest for One World.
 HarperCollins India, February 2012.
-New global, updated edition, with Foreword by Akira Iriye and Rana Mitter, forthcoming from Palgrave Macmillan, Summer 2013.
+Updated and expanded edition, with Foreword by Akira Iriye and Rana Mitter, Palgrave Macmillan, September 2013.
 Read more.

 Sovereign Spheres: Princes, Education, and Empire in Colonial India.
 Oxford University Press, 2003.
 Read more.